Skip to main content

 Uranium Bike Tour

 After the Second World War, another tide of the arms race slowly but surely began to develop in the world.
 With the first nuclear power plant built in Obninsk back in 1954, in the former Soviet Union, it became clear that atomic weapons and the nuclear industry overall would mark the second half of the twentieth century.
-Today, about 80 years after the first nuclear reactor ever built, "Chicago Pile-1", the current numbers for the commercial use of nuclear power indicate that 50 countries operate about 220 research reactors with as much more operating power plants in majority of these countries.
+Today, about 80 years after the first nuclear reactor ever built, "Chicago Pile-1", the current numbers for the commercial use of nuclear power indicate that 50 countries operate about 220 research reactors with as many more operating power plants in the majority of these countries.
 The military numbers are expected to be even higher, and the fact is that nuclear submarines and ships can be equipped with multiple nuclear reactors on board.
 Some of the aircraft carriers can have up to eight of them.

 Saronic Islands with Rackpeople

 I have no sailor material in me.
 At all.
 I don't mean qualified skills that are fascinating and easily acquired through study and experience.
 I mean literally and physically, my body is simply not built for the navy.
-I realized that when I entered those 4D/5D theaters for the first (and the last) time, about dozens of years ago.
-I remember anxiously waiting for that sophisticated motion ride system built into movie theater seats to come to my city, and when it finally arrived, I was among the first in the tickets line...
-And I was first to get out of the small theater with a terrible motion sickness thundering throughout my entire body.
+I realized that when I entered those 4D/5D theaters for the first (and last) time, about dozens of years ago.
+I remember anxiously waiting for that sophisticated motion ride system built into movie theater seats to come to my city, and when it finally arrived, I was among the first in the ticket line...
+And I was the first to get out of the small theater with a terrible motion sickness thundering throughout my entire body.
 I should have guessed what was going to happen after seeing the title of the short film had the word "rollercoaster" in it.
 I fully recovered more than 24 hours later.
-After that, I never stepped into any movie theater with more than 3D label on its front gate.
-Sometimes even in those I check if the chair is fixed solid.
-To be honest, I kn...
+After that, I never stepped into any movie theater with more than a 3D label on its front gate.
+Sometimes, even in those, I check if the chair is fixed solid.
+To be honest, I...

 Norse Valkyrie vs Slavic Vila